 Dr Claire McCallum

-I’m currently a Digital Health Lecturer at the University of Bristol Centre for Digital Health and Care, teaching Responsible Innovation and Research Methods and MSc in Digital Health Projects (covering maternity leave).
+I’m also an Honorary Digital Health Lecturer at the University of Bristol Centre for Digital Health and Care, where I previously taught Responsible Innovation and Research Methods and co-led the MSc in Digital Health Final Projects.

 My postdoctoral research involved developing and conducting a fully-remote app store evaluation of an app for people living with Sjögren’s Syndrome: a rheumatic autoimmune disease.
 This involved working across the Faculty of Health and Life Sciences, and School of Design, with Kate Hackett and John Vines.